-For over two millennia, wine has been a part of Austrian culture.
-Roman cellars, medieval villages, baroque monasteries and castles are all part of the typical landscape of our winegrowing regions.
+Wine has been a part of Austrian culture for over two thousand years.
+Roman cellars, medieval villages, baroque monasteries and castles are all part of the typical landscape of the wine-growing regions.

-However, despite paying all due respect to its ancient traditions, Austria has now become an exciting, modern wine country with an internationally recognised depth of quality.
-These developments can be seen not only in the shape of outstanding wines, but also in a wave of new architecture, which has gained international attention for many wineries.
-Austria’s experimental “natural” wine scene is also especially dynamic.
+However, despite paying all due respect to its ancient traditions, Austria has now become an exciting, modern wine-producing country with an internationally recognised concentration of quality.
+These developments can be seen not only in the outstanding wines, but also in a wave of new architecture that has drawn international attention to many wineries.
+Austria’s experimental “natural” wine scene is also especially exciting.

-Today’s young winemakers are building on traditional knowledge, and are combining it with the experience they have gained in oenology schools and wine estates around the world, and they are confidently treading a new path.
+Today’s young winegrowers are building on traditional knowledge and combining it with the experience they have gained in viticultural schools and wineries around the world.
+With this combination of knowledge and experience, they are confidently treading new paths.